Wes McCauley

-Wes McCauley (born January 11, 1972) is a Canadian former professional ice hockey player and current National Hockey League (NHL) referee.
-He is the son of John McCauley, who was also an NHL referee, and his wife Irene.
+Wesley McCauley (born January 11, 1972) is a Canadian former professional ice hockey player and current National Hockey League (NHL) referee.
+He is the son of Irene and John McCauley, who was also an NHL referee.

 A defenceman during his playing career, McCauley became a referee after injury forced his retirement from playing in 1997.
 He refereed his first NHL regular season game in 2003 and became a full-time NHL referee in 2005.
-He has refereed eight out of the last ten Stanley Cup Finals (2013 to 2022), missing 2019 due to injury and 2021 due to a positive COVID-19 test.
+As of the start of the 2024–25 season, he has officiated 1,369 regular season games and 206 playoff games including nine Stanley Cup Finals appearances.
+He wears uniform number four.

 Early life and amateur career

 McCauley was born on January 11, 1972, in Georgetown, Ontario.
 His father was John McCauley, a former NHL referee and the NHL's Director of Officiating at the time of his death in June 1989.

 McCauley entered Michigan State University and played as a defenseman for the university's team, the Spartans.
 He spent four years playing alongside his best friend Bryan Smolinski and together they co-captained the team in their final year.
 McCauley won the inaugural Terry Flanagan Memorial Award at the end of his final season in 1993.